Ole Miss Alum Sam Kendricks Wins Pole Vault, Current Rebel Raven Saunders Shot Put

 Thirty-Two Rebels Will Attempt to Qualify for Next Month’s NCAA Championships

-Over the last 14 seasons as head coach at her alma mater, Southern Illinois University, she led the Saluki women to four Missouri Valley Conference titles and finished a program-best ninth in the nation at the 2010 NCAA Outdoor Championships and 2015 NCAA Indoor Championships.
+A four-time U.S. Olympian as a world-class thrower, Price-Smith served 14 seasons as head coach at her alma mater, Southern Illinois University, after her professional athletic career ended.
+She led the Saluki women to four Missouri Valley Conference titles and finished a program-best ninth in the nation at the 2010 NCAA Outdoor Championships and 2015 NCAA Indoor Championships.
 She also directed the men to a pair of league titles.